Trump escalates rhetoric on unrest in cities, looking for a campaign advantage

 “Look at what happened in New York, look what happened in Chicago.
 All Democrats.
 All radical left Democrats,” Trump said.
 He added: “You know what I say about protesters?
-Protesters your ass..
+Protesters, your ass.
 I don’t talk about my ass.
 They’re not protesters, those are anarchists, they’re agitators, they’re rioters, they’re looters.”

-Campaign aides said the lengthy remarks about unrest in cities is part of a broader strategy, driven by Trump, in an attempt to win suburban voters and convince Americans that violence in cities is the fault of his Democratic rival, former vice president Joe Biden — and not his.
+Campaign aides said the lengthy remarks about unrest in cities are part of a broader strategy, driven by Trump, in an attempt to win suburban voters and convince Americans that violence in cities is the fault of his Democratic rival, former vice president Joe Biden — and not his.
 The goal: to convince voters that Trump would like to fix it, and is tougher on criminals but is being blocked by Democratic mayors, and that demonstrators are Biden supporters dangerous to their neighborhoods.

-Biden recently condemned violence at protests and has urged calm while expressing support for those taking to the streets in response to the recent police shootings of black men.
+Biden recently condemned violence at protests and has urged calm while expressing support for those taking to the streets in response to the recent police shootings of Black men.

 Polls have repeatedly shown a majority of voters do not agree with the president’s handling of race, and some of his most damaging tweets, according to his current and former aides, have focused on race.

-But aides say they believe Democratic candidates have not taken on violence from protesters forcefully enough — and have shown weak leadership in managing their cities.
+But aides say they believe Democratic officials have not taken on violence from protesters forcefully enough — and have shown weak leadership in managing their cities.

 Trump aides and allies now regularly share footage of clashes in cities online and reference it in public appearances.

-Trump told the crowd here that he had spoken with White House chief of staff Mark Meadows about the Insurrection Act, which permits the federal government to deploy the military domestically when declared.
-Trump has previously been rebuffed by military and Department of Justice advisers when he suggested invoking the act, who were concerned about politicizing the military and deploying troops in the United States.
+Trump told the crowd in New Hampshire that he had spoken with White House chief of staff Mark Meadows about the Insurrection Act, which permits the federal government to deploy the military domestically.
+Trump has previously been rebuffed by military and Justice Department advisers who, when he suggested invoking the act, were concerned about politicizing the military and deploying service members in the United States.

-The president faces a difficult reelection bid, with double-digit unemployment, a spreading pandemic that has killed about 180,000 Americans and racial unrest across the country.
+The president faces a reelection bid amid double-digit unemployment, a spreading pandemic that has killed about 178,000 Americans, and racial unrest across the country.
 He has often been accused of spreading division and racial animus with his comments.
 Most polls show him trailing Biden, but he has narrowed the gap.

 “The status quo is not working for him,” said David Axelrod, a political strategist and former top aide to President Barack Obama.
 “If you look at the metrics, there’s a reason they didn’t talk about the coronavirus or the economy.
 The basic message they are trying to deliver is that Biden is the enabler.
 Every bit of disorder is going to be depicted as Democratic disillusionment.”